Zefirchiky/SpelRight/README.md

 ❌ Wrong word 'sjdkfhsdjfh', no suggestions
 ```

-## Breakthroughts that lead to this
+## Breakthroughs that lead to this

 ### Storing blobs of words, and their metadata